Where the Surf Meets the Sand

 I still remember the first time I drove out on that dock and parked myself under the umbrella with The Boy beside me in a Muskoka chair.
 Sitting there, enjoying the beach on the beach, rather than by the beach, was a profoundly moving experience.
 In that moment, I became like everyone else who uses Sugar Beach.

 In the past year, since I got my range back, I have visited the Toronto Islands with some degree of frequency.
 Okay, if I had my druthers, I’d go every weekend.
 Well, actually I’d prefer to move there, but nevermind.
 One of my favourite walks goes from the pier on Centre Island west along the shore of Lake Ontario.
 I watch the lake as I drive along the road, giving my camera plenty of exercise.
 I have hundreds of photos of the shore and the waves where the surf meets the sand.

 Last weekend, The Boy and I went back to Centre Island.
 Coming off the pier, I saw a light path on the sandy beach.
 “Is that a ramp?”
 I asked my beloved.
-Ever cautious about getting my hopes up, he opined that it looks flimsy, was maybe just a piece of plastic.
+Ever protective against my being disappointed, he opined that it looked flimsy, was maybe just a piece of plastic.